rokath/tip/docs/TipUserManual.md

 Find the 127 most common pattern in sample data, similar to the real data, and assign the IDs 1-127 to them.
 This is done once offline and the generated ID table gets part of the tiny packer code as well as for the tiny unpacker code.
 For that task a generator tool was build.

 At runtime the actual buffer is searched for matching patterns from the ID table beginning with the longest ones.
 All these found patterns get replaced by the IDs later.

+Even the pattern ID table is somehow "good", it is important, how the pattern are fitted into the actual buffer.

+1. Start with the longest pattern and go to the shorter ones then.
+2. Find longest pattern fitting to the buffer start or end and reduce the buffer then and repeat.
+3. If no fitting pattern was found, set buffer start +1 and repeat and then buffer end -1 and repeat.

 All unreplacable bytes are collected into one separate buffer.
 N unreplacable bytes occupy N\*8 bits.
-These are distributed onto N\*8/7 7-bit bytes, all getting the MSBit set to avoid zeroes and to distinguish them later from the ID bytes.
+These bits are distributed onto N\*8/7 7-bit bytes, all getting the MSBit set to avoid zeroes and to distinguish them later from the ID bytes.
 In fact we do not change these N\*8 bits, we simply reorder them slightly.
 This bit reordering is de-facto the number transformation to the base 128, mentioned above.

 After replacing all found patterns with their IDs, which all have MSBit=0, the unreplacable bytes are replaced with the bit-reordered unreplacable bytes, having MSBit=1.